Marie Antoinette was a symbol of the monarchy of France, but she wasn’t French.

 She directed her architect to create a grotto with waterfall, eight-sided tower, landscape an island and new lake, and redo the gardens in a less formal style.
 Marie Antoinette built a gilded little theater where she put on plays.

-During the French Revolution, the furniture in Versailles was looted and the French crown jewels stolen.
-However, today the Chateau of Versailles, with kings and queen’s apartments, and Marie Antoinette’s Estate, the Petit Trianon and Hamlet, are elegantly restored.
+During the French Revolution, Versailles was looted and the French crown jewels stole, but today the Chateau of Versailles, with kings and queen’s apartments, and Marie Antoinette’s Estate, the Petit Trianon and Hamlet, are elegantly restored.

 It’s best to visit the Petit Trianon and Hamlet, in summer, when the gardens are in bloom and kids can run around.
 This is also are area where there are far fewer tourists.
 A cafe is available near the Petit Trianon, but bring your own picnic.